 - Click to get your free printable game <<<<<<download

 - Carefully cut apart on the lines.
 Try this awesome paper cutter instead of a scissors.
 Works much better!

 It is super simple to play.

-You just use the lovely pictures of animals, insects, and plants to create different chains.
+You just use the beautiful pictures of animals, insects, and plants to create different chains.
 You can make them long or make them short.